NYO2 Application Information

 NYO2 has a particular focus on attracting talented students from groups underserved by and underrepresented in the classical orchestral field.
 All application materials must be submitted using an online form administered by Acceptd, a service that provides a digital audition platform to many performing arts schools and programs.
 In order to start the NYO2 application, you will need to create an Acceptd account.
 (If you already have one, you can start a new application using your existing account.)
 Once you have created an Acceptd account, you will be able to save your progress at any time.
 If this is your first experience with an online digital audition service, we encourage you to allow enough time to upload and review the required application videos to make certain they represent your playing as effectively as possible.

-NYO2 will be accepting applications for the 2020 season on all standard orchestra instruments, including harp and orchestra keyboard.
-NYO2 will also be accepting alto saxophone applications for the 2020 season.
+NYO2 will be accepting applications for the 2021 season on all standard orchestra instruments, including harp and orchestral keyboard.

 - Audition Videos (see below)